Kannum Kannum Kollaiyadithaal Movie Review: This Dulquer Salmaan Film Is Entertaining In Parts!

 Desingh Periyasamy, the newcomer makes a promising debut with Kannum Kannum Kollaiyadithaal, which is an entertaining film at parts.
 Despite having a highly predictable narrative, the movie has a charm and energy at most of the portions in the first half.
 That is one factor that keeps the audience somewhat hooked to the screen despite the film taking forever to get into the actual story.

 However, the thriller part doesn't work well, as the narrative doesn't really narrate any major, real conflicts that are interesting enough to keep the audiences engaged.
 The songs too act as the speed-breakers in the narrative.
-However, things get a little better after the character DCP Prathap is introduced.
+However, things get a little better after the character COP Prathap is introduced.
 But, the wonderful performances by the lead cast and their exceptional onscreen chemistry save the day.

 Performances

 Dulquer Salmaan simply steals the show with his matured acting skills and charming screen presence.
 Ritu Varma, the leading lady has got a meaty role and she has played her part convincingly.
 Rakshan provides the much-needed comic relief, while Niranjani Ahathiyan provides the perfect support.
-Gautham Menon, the popular filmmaker simply shines in the role of the COP and provides the much-needed thrill with his effective performance.
+Gautham Menon, the popular filmmaker, simply shines in the role of the COP and provides the much-needed thrill with his effective performance.

 Technical Aspects

-KM Bhaskaran, the cinematographer has done a decent job with the visualization of the movie, thus making it an eye-pleasing watch.
+K. M. Bhaskaran, the cinematographer has done a decent job with the visualization of the movie, thus making it an eye-pleasing watch.
 Masala Coffee, the popular band has done a good job with the background score.
 Even though the songs are decent, they don't really go well with the narrative.

 Pros: